Bethlehem of Galilee: History

-To distinguish the city from the city of Bethlehem near Jerusalem, it was initially known as Bethlehem of Zebulun, while the town near Jerusalem was called "Bethlehem of Judea".
+To distinguish the city from the city of Bethlehem near Jerusalem, it was initially known as Bethlehem of Zebulun, (Joshua 19:15) while the town near Jerusalem was called "Bethlehem of Judea" (Ruth 1:1).
 In the Jerusalem Talmud it is referred to as Beth Lehem Zoria, as it was part of the kingdom of Tyre (Ṣūr) at the time.
 According to the Book of Judges, one of the so-called "Minor Judges" of early settlement Israel, Ibzan, came from Bethlehem and was buried there.
 The Cambridge Bible for Schools and Colleges suggests that the Bethlehem referred to in this passage is Bethlehem of Galilee "rather than the more famous Bethlehem in the Tribe of Judah".

 Until the late 19th century, and even the 1921 visit by Gustaf Dalman, the impressive remains of a church and a synagogue could be seen there.
 Archaeologist Ariel Berman discovered a chalk vessel industry from the Early Roman period as well as a huge wine press.
 This shows that it was a prosperous city, which is used as an argument in favour of identifying today's Bethlehem-in-the-Galilee with biblical Bethlehem of Zebulon.

 Due to its proximity to Nazareth, one historian believes that it is the Bethlehem where Jesus was born.
 Aviram Oshri, a senior archaeologist with the IAA, supports this claim, although others at this institution reject it.

 Remains of large Byzantine-period buildings as well as pottery (4th–5th century) from the same period have been found here, together with walls and objects from the Umayyad, Abbasid (eighth century) and Mamluk periods (14th–15th centuries).